API examples to manage personal access tokens, organizations, and flags

 { "endpoints": [ { "id": "<environment_id>", "name": "production", "resourceId": "<resource_uuid>", "contributionType": "cb.platform.environment", "description": "Production environment" } ], "pagination": { "page": 1, "lastPage": true } }

-• environment_id: The UUID of the environment.
+• environment_id: The environment ID.

 Retrieve all flags